pnolan525/pnolan525/README.md

 - 🌱 I’m currently learning C++ and Python
 - 💞️ I’m looking to collaborate on project
 - 📫 How to reach me
-- ⚡ Fun fact: I recently graduated with Bachelors Mechanical Engineering, Summa Cum Laude.
-(Age 34 married with 2 kids)
+- ⚡ Fun fact: I am a Mechanical Engineer who designs solenoid valves

 <!---
 pnolan525/pnolan525 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.